Apple Cinnamon Bread

 You can store leftover apple bread at room temperature for up to 4 days.
 Just place it in an airtight container.
 For longer storage, place apple loaf in the refrigerator and store it for up to 1 week.
 Make sure your apple bread has cool completely before transferring it to an airtight container.

-Yes, you can freeze this cinnamon apple bread for up to 3 months.
+You can freeze this cinnamon apple bread for up to 3 months.
 Wrap the completely cool apple bread with plastic wrap or aluminum foil.
 Place inside freezer bags or freezer-safe containers.
 Freeze.
-To thaw the frozen apple loaf, place it at room temperature or directly heat it in the oven or microwave.
-Check out my Freezer Baking Guide!

 More Recipes To Try